 dotnet new blazorserver -h

-Ignite UI for Blazor is a complete library of Blazor components and controls designed for C# and .NET developers looking to build rich and responsive web apps, including 60+ data charts and graphs, data grids and tables, and user interface (UI) components.
+Ignite UI for Blazor is a complete library of Blazor components and controls designed for C# and .NET developers looking to build rich and responsive web apps.
+The Blazor component library includes 60+ data charts and graphs for better visualizations, fast data grids and tables, and user interface (UI) components.

 Ignite UI for Blazor is the most complete library of enterprise-grade, Blazor UI components available.
 Professionally designed and developed for C# and .NET developers, Ignite UI for Blazor provides you with everything you need to build rich web applications.
 All backed by Infragistics 30+ years of industry leadership and our award-winning live support.